 10. Link to “About Us” page

-We have included the page as one of startup home page essentials because it provides more information about your company’s mission, values, and team.
+We have included the page as one of the startup home page essentials because it provides more information about your company’s mission, values, and team.
 It is a good place to share your company’s story and give visitors a sense of who you are and what you stand for.
 So it’s a good idea to put a link and a short version of About Us on the home page itself.

 11. Contact information